tshepang/blog/content/rust-things-i-most-anticipate.md

 - Removing non-Rust deps from toolchain
   - Removing libc dep for Linux-based systems ([mustang] and [rustix])
   - Removing llvm dep ([cranelift])
-- [Planned inclusion in Google Chrome], a browser found in billions of devices
 - Wide use of [Pijul], a superior alternative to Git ([latest update](https://pijul.org/posts/2022-01-08-beta))